HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/dxcoreserver.md

 - **Command options**

-  Use this attribute to specify the username that is required for authenticating with the DX Core:
+  Use this attribute to specify the username that is required for authenticating with the DX WAS Server:

   ```
   -dxWASUsername <value>
   ```

-  Use this attribute to specify the password that is required for authenticating with the DX Core:
+  Use this attribute to specify the password that is required for authenticating with the DX WAS Server:

   ```
   -dxWASPassword <value>